 When you purchase new construction, on the other hand, you’ll get a brand new roof that hasn’t yet been exposed excessively to the elements.
 As a result, it’s likely to last much longer than a roof on a resale home.
 That means you’ll be able to enjoy your home longer, without having to worry about expensive roof replacement.

 When you purchase a new construction home, you can design things to your liking from the beginning.
-Some buyers, on the other hand, choose to look for a resale home that comes “close enough” to fitting their needs.
+Some buyers, on the other hand, choose to look for a resale home that comes “close enough” to fit their needs.
 Unfortunately, this often leads to expensive renovations shortly after purchasing your home.
 Whether you need to add on a garage or you need to finish an unfinished basement before you move in, those costs can pile up fast, significantly adding to the cost of your home.

 Windows and Insulation